Corvids/machine-learning/projects/titanic_survival_exploration/README.md

 # Project 0: Introduction and Fundamentals
 ## Titanic Survival Exploration

+### Description
+In this optional project, you will create decision functions that attempt to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.
+You will start with a simple algorithm and increase its complexity until you are able to accurately predict the outcomes for at least 80% of the passengers in the provided data.
+This project will introduce you to some of the concepts of machine learning as you start the Nanodegree program.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: